MCT32/MctBot/README.md

 # MctBot
-Discord economy and games bot written in python.
+Discord economy and games bot written in C#.